MelonKony/millmint/site/factbook/state/education.md

 <details>
 <summary>State Schools</summary>

-State schools (also *central* or *district schools*) are administered and funded directly by a [constituent republic](/republics/) through the [[Education Parliament]], and are common in cities and some high-density city-states.
+State schools (also *central* or *district schools*) are administered and funded directly by a [constituent republic](/republics/) through the [[Parliament of Education]], and are common in cities and some high-density city-states.
 They are traditionally larger and better equipped, and usually provide for both primary and secondary schooling.
 In certain republics, state schools are also district colleges, meaning they serve students from [Prep](#preparatory-school) to Year 12 or 13.
 </details>

 <details>